josephjimenezs/GitlabRunner-PowerShell-PBI/README.md

-# Project Name
+# GitlabRunner-PowerShell-PowerBI

 ![Project Logo](link-to-your-logo.png)

 ## Overview

 This project describes all elements and steps related to Image creation and usage for the josephjimenezs/gitlabrunner-powershell-powerbi:1.0 image located on dockerhub.
-If you want just configure and use, please go to step 3 Usage.
+If you want just configure and use, please go to step 3:  *Usage*.

 ## Table of Contents